jovotech/jovo-framework/platforms/platform-googleassistant/docs/account-linking.md

 this.$googleAssistant.$user.isVerified()
 ```

-To trigger account linking, you can instruct your Google Action to handle the next conversation step with the specified scene in the output:
+To trigger account linking, you can instruct your Google Action to handle the next conversation step with the specified scene in the output ([see the docs for Google Assistant output](https://github.com/jovotech/jovo-output/blob/master/output-googleassistant/README.md)):

 ```typescript
 {